 On this page...

-Finalists from almost every state and territory across Australia are in the running for 14 AM Eureka Prizes in four categories, including excellence in Research and Innovation, Leadership, Science Engagement and School Science.
+Finalists from almost every state and territory across Australia are in the running for 18 AM Eureka Prizes across four categories: Research and Innovation, Leadership, Science Engagement and School Science.

-The Eureka Prizes are the nation’s premier science awards, offering $140,000 in prize money across a broad spectrum of research, from environmental to innovative technologies, citizen science, leadership and mentoring.
+The AM Eureka Prizes are the nation’s premier science awards, celebrating achievement across a broad spectrum of science, from environmental to innovative technologies, citizen science, leadership and mentoring.

 Research & Innovation

 NSW Environment and Heritage Eureka Prize for Applied Environmental Research

 University of Technology Sydney; NSW Department of Planning and Environment; and Central Coast Council

 Poor water quality at beaches negatively impacts both ecosystem and human health, but the causes are often unknown.
 Scientists used cutting-edge molecular microbiological tools to pinpoint causes of contamination and collaborated with state and local government agencies on a sewer network remediation program, improving water quality at popular NSW beaches.